 Nicklas Lundberg has studied sound art related subjects at Konstfack University of Arts, Crafts and Design (SE), Malmö Music Academy (SE), Uppsala University (SE) and Lund University (SE).
 He has prior to his practice as a sound artist been working as a sound engineer and in-house beat maker in music studios in New York, and he has also a background as a double bass player.

-He has recently been composer in residence at Elektronmusikstudion in Stockholm/EMS and currently holds a 3-year residency through Lund City (SE) to support his experimental project Sound Sculpture lab.
+He currently holds a 3-year residency through Lund City (SE) to support his experimental project Sound Sculpture lab.